YJY4266900395/USC-DSCI-560-lab9/README.md

-### DSCI 560 Lab 9 – Local PDF Question Answering Chatbot
+# DSCI 560 Lab 9
+## Local PDF Question Answering Chatbot (RAG System)

-This project implements a local PDF-based question answering system using open-source tools.
-The chatbot allows users to ask questions about the content of a PDF document, and it retrieves relevant sections of the document to generate answers.

-The system uses:

-LangChain for PDF loading and text processing

-SentenceTransformers for text embeddings

-FAISS for vector similarity search

-FLAN-T5 as the local language model

-Python CLI interface for interaction
+This project implements a **local Retrieval-Augmented Generation (RAG) chatbot** that answers questions based on the content of a PDF document.
+The system extracts text from a PDF file, splits the text into chunks, stores embeddings in a FAISS vector database, and retrieves relevant information to generate answers using a local language model.

-The chatbot works completely locally without external APIs.
+The chatbot runs **entirely locally without external APIs**.

+---

+# System Architecture

+The system follows a typical **Retrieval-Augmented Generation pipeline**:

+PDF Document
+      ↓
+Text Extraction
+      ↓
+Text Chunking
+      ↓
+Text Embedding
+      ↓
+Vector Database (FAISS)
+      ↓
+User Question
+      ↓
+Similarity Search
+      ↓
+Context Retrieval
+      ↓
+Local LLM (FLAN-T5)
+      ↓
+Generated Answer
+---

+# Project Structure